 Each student creates an individual artwork of the same size and the completed artworks are displayed as one large collaborative mural.
 Include information on the athletes’ name, age, their sport, other important information and an illustration.

 Explore this conflict map to learn about where the Australian forces are currently deployed (Years 3-10)

 Currently the Australian armed forces are involved in a number of conflicts around the world for varying reasons, including stabilising regions, offering humanitarian support and fighting the war on terror.

 Women on the front line (Years 3-10)

 Watch the video “Women on the Front Line”, published by Channel Ten on September 23, 2010.
 In pairs discuss how Australian women are filling vital roles working on the front line in Afghanistan.

-Information and ideas were sourced from NSW Education Department Website, last accessed 25 September 2018
+NSW Education Department Website, last accessed 25 September 2018

 Sign up with your email address for more resources and updates from Britannica.